chenliujin/mosquitto/man/mosquitto-conf-5.md

 <dt><code>max_connections</code> <em><code>count</code></em></dt>
 <dd>

-<p>Limit the total number of clients connected for
-							the current listener.
-Set to <code class="literal">-1</code>
-							to have "unlimited" connections.
+Limit the total number of clients connected for the current listener.
+Set to *`-1`* to have "unlimited" connections.
 Note that other limits may be imposed that are outside the control of mosquitto.
-See e.g.
+See e.g.  limits.conf(5).

-							limits.conf(5).</p>
-<p>Not reloaded on reload signal.</p>
+Not reloaded on reload signal.

 </dd>

 <dt><code>mount_point</code> <em><code>topic prefix</code></em></dt>
 <dd>
 <p>This option is used with the listener option to